hcrump/hcrump.github.io/cpp.md

 while(*s){
 	cout << *s++ << endl;
 }
-// why does this work?
+// why does this work? ++ increments s, not *s.
-// ++ has higher precedence than *
+// ++ has higher precedence than *,so
-// ++ increments s, but only after the expression is done
+// ++ will increment s, but only after the expression is done
-// *s, the dereferenced value is printed, then
+// *s, the dereferenced value is printed first, then
 // s, the address is finally incremented
 ```